pwrtool/powertool/parser/powertool.md

 It can span multiple lines.
 Just make sure that it is followed by `Options` or an error will be thrown

-Also note that the requirements section can be ignored, but it is still useful.
-In it you can list

-all of the extra executables your program expects to find and
 ### Options
 - `-o`, `--option` = `default` > "option"
     This is an argument with the default value of `default` if nothing better